-All applicants who remain in the process at this stage will be scrutinised via the candidate shortlisting grid.
+All remaining applicants at this stage will be scrutinised via the candidate shortlisting grid.
 Candidates will just have their initials entered across the top and all the relevant person specification required will be listed down the side.
 Ideally the interview panel will individually complete this grid and then meet to discuss notes, findings and who they want to call for an interview.
 If there are more than seven shortlisted candidates, consideration should be given to holding the interviews over two days.
 Alternatively, the shortlisting team can revisit the criteria and reduce the number of candidates further.